GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/04_threading.md

 Thread threadB(&workerFunc);
 ~~~~~~~~~~~~~

-If a mutex can be locked recursively, use @ref bs::RecursiveMutex "RecursiveMutex" and @ref bs::RecursiveLock "RecursiveLock" instead.
+If a mutex can be locked recursively, use @bs::RecursiveMutex and @bs::RecursiveLock instead.

-## Signal {#threading_a_c}
+## Signal
-Use @ref bs::Signal "Signal" to pause thread execution until another thread reaches a certain point.
+Use @bs::Signal to pause thread execution until another thread reaches a certain point.

 ~~~~~~~~~~~~~{.cpp}
 bool isReady = false;